RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Michael Mans, Felix Nienaber and Ana Constantin for providing functional base code.
+We acknowledge contributions from Michael Mans, Felix Nienaber and Ana Constantin for providing some functional base code.
-We also want to thank Felix Rehmann and Firas Drass from the TU Berlin for their support on the WebApp.
+We also want to thank Firas Drass and Felix Rehmann from the TU Berlin for their support on the WebApp.
-David Jansen and Fabian Wüllhorst supported with the quality management through continuous integration.
+Last but not least, we want to thank Fabian Wüllhorst and David Jansen for their support with the quality management through continuous integration.

 # References